Colleen J. Johnson, MD, MS

 At the end of the training period, Fellows will be equipped with the knowledge, skills and abilities to meet the requirements for certification in Clinical Cardiac Electrophsyiology, as determined by the Accreditation Council for Graduate Medical Education.

-Interested Applicant must have completed his/her categorical general cardiology fellowship training as of June 30, 2018 in an ACGME accredited program.
-For applying, please submit followings to program coordinator Lynn Shai (email@example.com):
+We are accepting applications now for the 2020-2021 EP Fellowship.
+Interested applicants must have completed his/her categorical general cardiology fellowship training as of June 30, 2020 in an ACGME accredited program.
+Please submit followings to program coordinator Cathy Willard (firstname.lastname@example.org):

 Application materials and letters of recommendation should be addressed to: